gipplab/mathosphere/evaluation/README.md

 extraction.csv
 --
-The format for the extraction.csv is: `qId , Title, Identifier, Definition` either qId or title can be used to identify the queries. qId is the default.
+The format for the extraction.csv is: `qId , Title, Identifier, Definiens` either qId or title can be used to identify the queries. qId is the default.

 * **qId**
   The query id of the formula the identifier is found in, as found in the gold standard.